 6. Brahmi

 In Ayurvedic medicine, Brahmi, also known as Bacopa Monnieri, is a popular plant.
-It is thought to improve brain function and might be useful for enhancing memory and focus.
-Therefore, Brahmi is frequently consumed as a dietary supplement in the form of capsules, powder, or tea.
+It is thought to improve brain function and enhance memory and focus.
+Therefore, Brahmi is frequently consumed as a dietary supplement in capsules, powder, or tea.

 Additionally, it is used in age-old Ayurvedic scalp and hair remedies.
-It should be taken with prudence and under the guidance of a licensed healthcare professional.
+Therefore, it should be taken with prudence and under the guidance of a licensed healthcare professional.

 7. Guggulu

 Guggulu, sometimes called Commiphora Mukul, is frequently used in Ayurvedic remedies.
-It possesses anti-inflammatory qualities and might be helpful in easing bodily discomfort and inflammation.
+It possesses anti-inflammatory qualities and might help ease bodily discomfort and inflammation.

 Guggulu can be used topically as an oil or ointment or ingested as a supplement in the form of capsules or powder.
 Traditional Ayurvedic treatments for the skin and joints also employ it.
 However, as Guggulu may have many health benefits, it should be used cautiously.